networknt/light-rfcs/light-4j/0005-centralized-control-config.md

     List can be overrided with any List.
 It should be noticed that , the current design is to replace the entire list since the value of the linked list cannot be located with key.
 That is, it does not support adding new values to the original list.
 Maybe it will be supported later.
-List can be nested in Map.
+This List can be nested in Map.

   * Override Map

     Map can be overrided partically. by provide partial key-value pair.
 The centralized management will nevigate to corresponding position of value and then override.
-Map can be nested in List or Map.
+This Map can be nested in List or Map.

 * Example